gitrdm/madios/REFORM_CHECKLIST.md

 # Madios Refactor & Modernization Checklist

+**Note: As of 2025-06-26, the project migration is nearly complete, but some .cpp and .h files remain in the project root and require cleanup.
+Phase 2 filesystem tasks are not fully complete.**

 Use this checklist to track progress through the reform plan.
 Check off each item as you complete it.
 Update as needed.

 ---